quintype/malibu/tutorial/preview.md

 ### Rendering Home Page Preview

-Similar to the story page preview, you can render your home page preview as well. you need to create routes, load the data, create a home page component where your home page data will show, and then render your home page preview
+Similar to the story page preview, you can render your home page preview as well.
+You need to create routes, load the data, create a home page component where your home page data will show, and then render your home page preview

 Ex:- Home page preview component */pages/home-preview.js*.